KQM-git/GINews/current.md

 〓Known Issues〓

+There is an issue whereby under certain circumstances, some characters will move abnormally during their idle animations.
+This issue will be fixed in a later update.
+Please stay tuned for future notices.

 Currently, Travelers who have accomplished the Achievement "Justice Falling" will fail to accomplish the Achievement "Active Camouflage."
 This issue will be fixed in a later update.
 Please stay tuned for future notices.

 In order to accommodate the configuration needs of different Travelers, we will restore the PC version's SMAA Anti-Aliasing option in a later update.
 After the update, the Anti-Aliasing options of the PC version will be adjusted to: "None," "FSR 2," and "SMAA."
 Please stay tuned for future notices.